 - Repeated diarrhea, watery and smelly with possible mucus and/or streaks of blood

 - Weakness or lethargy

 Coccidiosis – or coccidia – is one of the most common types of single cell parasites, is an extremely contagious and oftentimes severe illness.
 Your vet will observe a stool sample to diagnose your dog.
 If it proves positive, he or she will likely prescribe a sulfa-based antibiotic to stop the reproduction of the parasites, eventually removing these organisms over time.

 Fleas and Ticks

-Unlike the previous parasites, fleas and ticks show on the skin.
+Unlike the previous parasites, fleas and ticks are external parasites that show on the skin.
 Fleas live in the fur, biting and feeding on the blood of their host and causing severe itching in puppies.
 This itch can lead to raw, scabby, and/or swollen skin.

 Ticks are just as bad, but feed on blood at a much larger scale.
 They also spread infections such as Lyme Disease.

 The good news is, fleas and ticks can be treated through leading medications.
 Your vet may prescribe topical liquids, natural body oils, and/or chewable tablets.

 Another external parasite, mites are part of the spider family (as are ticks).
 They tend to live on the skin or in the hair follicles but also occur in the ear – ear mites.
 Unlike fleas, these are hard to catch with the naked eye.